The Sports Section

 October, 2010

-The artist made an interesting attempt to make the canvas look like an enlarged 35mm contact print by painting a brown border containing fourteen white rectangles.
+The artist offers the viewer a feast of color and texture with an unusual combination of sporting goods and fashion accessories, and made an interesting attempt to make the canvas look like an enlarged 35mm contact print by painting a brown border containing fourteen white rectangles.

 Madison (2006)

-Purchased in a thrift store in Boston, MA
+Purchased at a thrift shop in Boston, MA